 The Fruit Basket

 In the marketing world, we often hear people use the terms ‘content’ and ‘copy’ interchangeably.
 In their perspective, these words mean the same — anything written with the purpose of representing a brand and its products.
-And while this is partially true, there is a world of difference between the purpose of writing content or copy, and the objectives they achieve.
-To paraphrase the idiom, they are as different as apples and oranges — both fruits, but very different fruits.
+And while this is partially true, there is a world of differences between the purpose of writing copy and content, and the objectives they achieve.
+To paraphrase the idiom, they are as different as apples and oranges — both fruit but very different fruits.

 To simplify it to its core, content is a lot like an apple.
 It is packed with nutrient-like information about the brand, its offerings, and any latest news from the company — information aimed at educating us.
 In order to achieve this purpose and to be successfully engaging, long-form content depends heavily on structure, personality, authenticity, and credibility.
 These requirements are a throwback to content’s earliest forms — product brochures, newspaper editorials, and magazine articles.
 Today, you find content in lengthy write-ups such as blogs, press releases, about-us pages on websites, and DIY articles.
 Features such as these can be a tad bland and boring, just like the apple.

 The Orange — Copy